One-Pan Brussels Sprouts Tahini Gratin

 3 Tbsp unsalted butter, divided

 1 large shallot, thinly sliced

 2 cloves garlic, finely chopped

 ¼ tsp salt

 1 tsp chopped fresh thyme leaves, plus extra for serving

 ⅓ cup freshly grated parmesan cheese

-- Preheat oven to 400F.
+Preheat the oven to 400F.
 Heat a large oven-safe skillet over medium to medium-high heat.
-Add 2 tbsp butter and 1 tbsp olive oil.
+Add 2 Tbsp butter and 1 Tbsp olive oil.
 Once melted, add the shallot and garlic and sauté for 30 seconds – 1 minute or until fragrant.
 Add the brussels sprouts, salt, and pepper, and continue to sauté for 4-5 minutes, or until brussels are bright green and golden brown.